vincentpalomo/Valorant-React-App/valorant_update/README.md

 > - issues with site on macbook screen
 > - some issues have be resolved but pages like agent select and agent info are broken
 > - look into updating those pages soon
-> - have not found any additional issues
-> - some rendering issues on load

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts